ms-iot/iot-azure-dps-client/README.md

     If you are having trouble using remote PowerShell connection see https://developer.microsoft.com/en-us/windows/iot/docs/powershell

-## Learn more about Azure device provisioning service,
+## Learn more about Azure device provisioning service
 * <a href="https://azure.microsoft.com/de-de/blog/azure-iot-hub-device-provisioning-service-preview-automates-device-connection-configuration/">Blog</a>
 * <a href="https://docs.microsoft.com/en-us/azure/iot-dps/">Documentation</a>
 * <a href="https://www.nuget.org/packages/Microsoft.Azure.Devices/">Service SDK (preview release)</a>